-115.373 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pa.
+115.373 Reporting to residents Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pre-Audit QUestionnaire Pa.
 Department of Human Services 3800 Child Care Regulations Interviews: Director The PREA Policy requires the facility to notify the resident and the parent/guardian of the status of the report and who is conducting the investigation.
 The required Safety Plan, under the Pa.
 3800 Child Care regulations describes how the victim and other residents will be kept separate from the staff alleged to have committed the abuse.
 The Director stated that the resident would be continually informed as to the ongoing status of the investigation, whether it was resident on resident or staff on resident.
-He states that Pa.
+Pa.
 Child Line notifies the resident, parent/guardian, and the facility upon the completion of the investigation of the outcome.
 If Child Line is not involved the facility would notify the resident and parent/guardian and would document the notification.
 Although there have been no incidents to demonstrate compliance, I feel that the policy and the interview confirm that the standard would be met.
+This standard has been met.
 There is no corrective action needed.

-115.376 Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pa.
-Child Protective Services Law There have been no incidents within the past twelve months that have required staff discipline for sexual abuse or sexual harassment.
-During the pre-audit the policy was amended to include some verbiage.
-It now contains all provisions, including discipline commensurate with the nature and severity of the incident.
+Disciplinary sanctions for staff Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pre-Audit Questionnaire Pa.
+Child Protective Services Law There have been no incidents within the past twelve months that have required staff discipline for sexual abuse or sexual harassment or for violation of the Zero Tolerance Policy.
+The PREA Zero Tolerance policy contains all provisions, including discipline commensurate with the nature and severity of the incident.
 Termination is the presumptive discipline for a founded Child Abuse.
 A staff person may have no contact with children if they have a indicated or founded Child Abuse report.
 All acts that are criminal in nature are reported, even if a staff person resigns or is no longer employed.
 This standard has been met and needs no corrective action.

-115.377 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pa.
+115.377 Corrective action for contractors and volunteers Auditor Overall Determination: Meets Standard Auditor Discussion Documents Reviewed: Lancaster County Youth Intervention Center PREA Policy Pre-Audit Questionnaire Pa.
 Child Protective Services Law Interviews: Director There have been no incidents of this nature in the past twelve months.
 Both the LCYIC PREA Policy and the Pa CPSL prohibit contact with residents if a contractor or volunteer has a founded or indicated child abuse or if their is an ongoing investigation.
 The Director states that he would prohibit a volunteer or contractor from entering the facility if they violated the facility zero tolerance policy.
 If the incident rose to a criminal level, it would be reported to Pa.
 Child Line and law enforcement.
 The Director states he would also contact the contractor or volunteer's agency.
+If the violation did not require a report to law enforcement, the contractor or volunteer could be counseled regarding a "boundary issue" and monitored.
 The policy and the interview confirm that this standard is met.
-No corrective action is needed.
+No corrective action is needed